Do you have what it takes to attain financial nirvana in just 15 days? Let’s find out.

 Do-It-Yourself (DIY) activities are quite satisfying when you put your mind into it.
 Why pay a hefty sum when you can fix it yourself?
 This applies to anything that you can handle on your own instead of hiring help to get it done.

 Don’t limit yourself to household repairs.
 Apply this to regular everyday stuff.
-For instance, when you purchase coffee from a high-end café, you end up paying three times of what it would actually cost if you made yourself a cup at home.
+For instance, when you purchase coffee from a high-end café, you end up paying three times of what it would actually cost than if you made yourself a cup at home.

 Additional Reading: Stuck In Debt?
 Here’s How To Get Out Of It!